EricGuo5513/HumanML3D/README.md

 a man kicks with something or someone with his left leg.#a/DET man/NOUN kick/VERB with/ADP something/PRON or/CCONJ someone/PRON with/ADP his/DET left/ADJ leg/NOUN#0.0#0.0
 he is flying kick with his left leg#he/PRON is/AUX fly/VERB kick/NOUN with/ADP his/DET left/ADJ leg/NOUN#0.0#0.0
 ```
-with each line a distint textual annotation, composed of four parts: *original description (lower case)*, *processed sentence*, *start time(s)*, *end time(s)*, that are seperated by *#*.
+with each line a distinct textual annotation, composed of four parts: *original description (lower case)*, *processed sentence*, *start time(s)*, *end time(s)*, that are separated by *#*.

 Since some motions are too complicated to be described, we allow the annotators to describe a sub-part of a given motion if required.
 In these cases, *start time(s)* and *end time(s)* denotes the motion segments that are annotated.
 Nonetheless, we observe these only occupy a small proportion of HumanML3D. *start time(s)* and *end time(s)* are set to 0 by default, which means the text is captioning the entire sequence of corresponding motion.

 If you are not able to install ffmpeg, you could animate videos in '.gif' instead of '.mp4'.
-However, generating GIFs usually takes longer time and memory occupation.
+However, generating GIFs usually takes longer time and uses more memory.

 ## Citation